darevski1/homework/DevOps Lab 17- Azure - Implement Intersite Connectivity/README.md

 On the **az104-05-vnet0** virtual network blade, in the Settings section, click **Peerings** and then click **+ Add.**
 ![Open powershell ](images/a5.png)

+    This step establishes two local peerings - one from az104-05-vnet0 to az104-05-vnet1 and the other from az104-05-vnet1 to az104-05-vnet0.

 ![Open powershell ](images/a6.png)